bromidr/bromidr.github.io/_posts/2018-11-21-a-tale-of-two-brothers.md

 that someone made against you.

-> But the Lord was with Joseph and showed him mercy, and He gave him favor in the sight of the keeper of the prison.
-(Genesis 39:21 NKJV)
+> But the Lord was with Joseph and showed him mercy, and He gave him favor in the sight of the keeper of the prison. <cite>Genesis 39:21 NKJV</cite>

 Now, although Joseph found himself isolated from society because of the false allegations that were made against him, he was not alone.
 The Lord was with him.